missionpinball/mpf-docs/events/index.rst

 have an event called *request_to_start_game* that's a boolean event.
-When that event is posted (perhaps because the player pushed the start button during the attract mode), the event manager will receive that event and contact all the registers handlers one-by-one.
+When that event is posted (perhaps because the player pushed the start button during the attract mode), the event manager will receive that event and contact all the registered handlers one-by-one.
 You'd typically post that event with a callback of something like `self.result_of_start_game_request`.
 Then if any registered handler returns False, the event manager will call the callback and pass the